Compare · DNLI vs GILD

 Latest GILD

-- Gilead Receives CHMP Positive Opinion for Trodelvy® in First-Line Metastatic Triple-Negative Breast Cancer for Patients Not Candidates for PD-(L)1 Inhibitors
+- European Commission Approves Trodelvy® as a First-Line Treatment for Metastatic Triple-Negative Breast Cancer Patients Not Candidates for PD-(l)1 Inhibitors